This is the procedure to prepare and configure external USB SSD storage for secure backup or storage with GELI encryption and ZFS on FreeBSD.

 Create ZFS datasets in the pool as needed.

-# zfs create foobar/backup
+# zfs create zfoo/backup

-Set ZFS mountpoint.
+Set the ZFS mountpoint.

-Set ZFS mountpoint.
+Set the ZFS mountpoint.

-# zfs set mountpoint=/mnt/foobar foobar
+# zfs set mountpoint=/mnt/zfoo zfoo

 Export ZFS pool.